 The oscillatory mode $RC^{(1,2)}$ has a period of 3.8 years, and accounts for 17% of the variance.
-The mean phase difference is 0.8 radian = 0.48 year, with standard deviation, $\sigma = 1.23$ radian = 0.7 year.
+The mean phase difference is 0.8 radian = 0.48 year, with standard deviation $\sigma = 1.23$ radian = 0.7 year.
 The amplitude correlation is 0.77, and so the synchronization type is (FP).
-The energy ratio $\varepsilon{12}$ is $E(RCx_1)/E(RCx_2) = 0.01$ , where $x_1$ corresponds to the tree-ring records and $x_2$ to the Jerusalem precipitation records.
-This ratio suggests that - while the coupling is quite weak - the rain induces the 3.8-year oscillation in the tree growth, in agreement with intuition.
+The energy ratio ε{12} is $E(RCx_1)/E(RCx_2) = 0.01$, where x_1 corresponds to the tree-ring records and x_2 to the Jerusalem precipitation records.
+This ratio suggests that while the coupling is quite weak - the rainfall induces the 3.8-year oscillation in the tree growth, in agreement with intuition.

 The oscillatory mode $RC^{(3,4)}$ has a period of 12.5 years, and contains 16% of the variance; it is shown in Fig. 8.
-The mean phase difference is 1.57 radian = 3.3 year, and the standard deviation, $\sigma = 1.64$ radian = 3.26 year.
-The amplitude correlation is 0.98.
-It is surprising that the amplitude correlation is very high but the phase is not synchronized, so we have a synchronization type that was not previously encountered, but can be labeled (FA).
-The energy ratio is $E(RCx_1)/E(RCx_2) = 0.70$ .
-This ratio suggests that the coupling is strong and that the rain induces the 12.5-year oscillation in the tree growth, as expected.
+The mean phase difference is 1.57 radian = 3.3 year and its standard deviation is $\sigma = 1.64$ radian = 3.26 year, while the amplitude correlation is 0.98.
+It is surprising that the amplitude correlation is so high, although the phase is not synchronized; we thus appear to have a synchronization type that was not previously encountered, but can be labeled (FA).
+The energy ratio is $E(RCx_1)/E(RCx_2) = 0.70$; it shows that the coupling is strong and suggests it is the rainfall that induces the 12.5-year oscillation in the tree growth, as expected.

 The oscillatory mode $RC^{(11,12)}$ has a period of 7.8-year, and captures 10% of the variance.
-The mean phase difference is 0.42 radian = 0.5 year, and the standard deviation is $\sigma = 2.47$ radian = 3.07 year.
-The amplitude correlation is -0.54, and so the synchronization type is (F).
-The ratio $\varepsilon{34}$ is $E(RCx_1)/E(RCx_2) = 0.41$ , suggesting that the coupling is moderate rain and that the rainfall induces the 7.8-year oscillation in the treering record as well.
+The mean phase difference is 0.42 radian = 0.5 year, and its standard deviation is $\sigma = 2.47$ radian = 3.07 year; the amplitude correlation is -0.54, and so the synchronization type is (F).
+The ratio ε{34} is $E(RCx_1)/E(RCx_2) = 0.41$, suggesting that the coupling is moderate and that the rainfall induces the 7.8-year oscillation in the tree-ring record as well.

-It might appear somewhat surprising that the synchronization between the rainfall records in Jerusalem and the tree-ring records in the Golan Heights has such a relatively weak degree of synchronization.
+It might appear somewhat surprising that the rainfall record in Jerusalem and the tree-ring record in the Golan Heights exhibit such a relatively weak degree of synchronization.
 Two main climatic factors determine tree growth: the amount of rain and the temperature.
 Usually more rain causes larger tree-ring growth, while cool winters result in less growth.
 Since the rainy winters are also cooler in the Eastern Mediterranean, these two factors have an opposing effect on the tree growth, thus tending to weaken the rainfall signal in the tree-ring record.